Chess-Fish/v1-core/docs/index.md

 be displayed to a user as `5.05` (`505 / 10 ** 2`).

 Tokens usually opt for a value of 18, imitating the relationship between Ether and Wei.
-This is the value {ERC20} uses, unless this function is overridden;
+This is the default value returned by this function, unless it's overridden.

 NOTE: This information is only used for _display_ purposes: it in no way affects any of the arithmetic of the contract, including